 Now, the word in the bible which is most accurately thought of as analogous to hell is actually the name of a place – Gehenna.
 Here’s the list of the 12 instances it’s used in the NT.
 Gehenna is a transliteration of the Hebrew name: Ga ben Hinnom ie “Valley of the Sons of Hinnom”.
 It’s a real place a little bit outside of Jerusalem.
 You may remember it as Topheth from the Old Testament.
 It was the place where the Hebrews burnt their children as an offering to the god Molech.
 It was one of the most abominable acts ever committed by the Hebrew people.
 It represented the depths of depravity to which they had sunk when they turned away from God and worshipped the gods of this world.
 This was the low point from which God had to rescue them.
-In Jesus’ day it was used as the town dump.
+Legend has it that in Jesus’ day it was used as the town dump.
 Fires were kept burning there continually to get rid of the trash and also as a way to prevent diseases from spreading from it.
-The bodies of those who were executed were commonly dumped there to rot and burn.
-In fact, Joseph of Arimathea had given his own grave for Jesus to be buried in so that he would not be thrown into the Gehenna dump.

 When Jesus speaks of Gehenna, he always speaks of being cast into it or of the fires therein.
-Now along with all of the cultural, moral and historical baggage that this place held, referring to Gehenna would have brought to mind the book of Jeremiah in the mind of many of Jesus’ listeners.
-If you read the book of Jeremiah, ga ben Hinnom, or Topheth plays a prominent role.
+Now along with all of the cultural, moral and historical baggage that this place held, referring to Gehenna would have brought to mind the book of Jeremiah.
 God brings up the abomination which took place there several times, finally telling Jeremiah to take the elders and senior priests to Topheth and to break a clay pot there.
 He was to tell them, there in that place where they had burnt their own children (an inheritance from the Lord!), that God was going to break Jeruselum and it would never be repaired – just like that pot.
 (Jeremiah 19).
 Twice he says to Jeremiah that the valley will be called a place of slaughter.
 It was closely associated with God’s judgment on the Hebrew people which resulted in the Babylonian Exile.
 NT Wright (and others) argues that at the time of Jesus, most Hebrew scholars believed the Hebrew people to still be in exile, despite having returned to their historical homeland.
 Only now it was a spiritual exile epitomized by the Roman occupation.

 Gehenna, Jeremiah and The Good Shepherd